15 Great Names for Your Russian Blue Cat From Russian and Slavic Mythology

 Marzanna is a rural goddess.
 She is responsible for many aspects of the land.
 Marzanna is responsible for new plants sprouting, but she is also responsible for winter and the time of death in the world.
 She is a complex goddess, and because of this, the name might work well for a female cat you see as having a more mysterious or complex personality.

 Perun is a Slavic god of war.
 His name means “Oak” and “Thunder.”
 Perun is a very strong, active, masculine god.
-This name could be good for any sturdy male Russian Blue cat.
+This name could be good for any sturdy male Russian Blue cat who likes to strut around his territory as if he owns it.

 Cats 101: The Russian Blue